DynamicalSystemsGroup/bdp-lib/docs/JSON-Specification/bdp-properties-systems.md

 undefined#/properties/Systems
 ```

+A list of systems in the block diagram protocol that follow the system schema.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------------ |